-Demurrage is a storage fee for containers that are left at the port or rail yard after the last free day.
-This fee is charged per container per day until the container is picked up.
+Demurrage is a charge applied to containers that are left at the port or rail yard longer than their allotted free time, or past the "Last Free Day."
+Shippers begin incurring this fee the day after the last free day and it is charged per container / per day until the container is picked up.

-The cost of demurrage charges vary, depending on carriers, terminals, and contractual agreements, however, they tend to be anywhere between $75 to $300.
+The cost of demurrage charges vary depending on carriers, terminals, and contractual agreements.
+However, they tend to be anywhere between $75 to $300 per container/ per day.
 After several days, the charges can grow to more significant amounts.

 For example, if you are shipping 10 containers, and are late to pick them up for 10 days, with demurrage charges of $75 per container / per day, you will be charged $7,500 for demurrage.
 Thus, demurrage can be a serious problem for your bottom line.

 Though demurrage fees are very common and often unavoidable, there are a few ways in which you can avoid incurring demurrage charges.

 Plan ahead.
 Arrange your pickup as far in advance as possible.
 This will help ensure that there are available truckers to handle your containers.